sperego98/DEAL/README.md

 ### 📄 With a YAML config file

-For more customization you can create an `input.yaml` file:
+For more customization you can create an `input.yaml` file (below are the default):

 ```bash
 deal -c input.yaml